 How do you get my consent?

 When you provide us with personal information to subscribe for one of our services or verify your credit card we imply that you consent to our collecting it and using it for that specific reason only.
+This includes providing you with information about your service.

 If we ask for your personal information for marketing purposes we will request your permission explicitly.